 In 2016, he stepped back from his full-time role at Christie's, to become a freelance auctioneer.
 This has given Hugh the opportunity to conduct more charity auctions and to share his knowledge and experience with other auction houses, implementing his training programme for both experienced and new auctioneers.

-In December 2018, Hugh was appointed by the Board of Control for Cricket in India (BCCI) as the auctioneer for the 2019 Indian Premier League (IPL), only the second person to have been given the honour and privilege of conducting this prestigious auction.
+In December 2018, Hugh was appointed by the Board of Control for Cricket in India (BCCI) as the auctioneer for the 2019 Indian Premier League (IPL), and has continued to conduct this annual prestigious auction to date.